 Before I was a Pivot Table guru, I had to get individual rows of daily sales and group them into a report showing the monthly sales during the year.

-Grouping these would take a ton of effort using Formulas:
+Group Dates in Pivot Table would take a ton of effort using Formulas:

 - Extracting the month and year from each transactional date;